letscloud-community/letscloud-openapi-gpt/README.md

 - Try again in a few minutes

 **"GPT not responding to commands"**
-- **Private GPT**: Ensure your API key is properly configured in the GPT settings
+- Ensure your API key is properly configured in the GPT settings
-- **Public GPT**: Make sure you've provided your API key in the conversation
 - Try restarting the conversation
+- Verify you're using the private version of the GPT

 ### **Recommended Solution**